Vis4Sense/student-projects/2023-2024/readme.md

 Rachana
 1. Progress:
    - sort of fixed the character consistency in multiple images issue (but it is dependent on how much detail user provides when filling out form) => i'm doing this by tracking the prompts submitted to gpt-4 in a separate json file so it has context about how it edited previous prompts for image generation
-   - managed to make sure API only lightly edits the submitted prompt
    - did informal user testing with one friend for 1.5 hours + asked questions at the end
    - added nav bar, the order of scenes in storyboard are also saved in localstorage now
    - set up plot ideas generation based on the storyboard content and/or additional form data from user